Suncrest, Washington: History

 The Spokane people inhabited the area for thousands of years prior to European settlement.
 The river supported salmon runs that provided bountiful food for the area's inhabitants, though the runs were killed off when Long Lake Dam was built in 1915 without a fish ladder.

 White settlers have had a permanent presence in the area since the early 1800s.
 In 1810, the North West Company established Spokane House at the confluence of the Spokane and Little Spokane River, just over a mile upstream from present day Suncrest.
 It was the first permanent white settlement in what would become the state of Washington.

 Contemporary Suncrest came to be in the mid-1960s when development began on the residential community in the area.
 Development boomed starting in the 1980s, with more than 1,000 homes constructed over the ten years leading up to 1996.
 By that time, Suncrest's population had surpassed 5,000 residents, making the community larger than Colville, the county seat.
 This rapid growth put a strain on both Suncrest and nearby Spokane's transportation infrastructure, namely SR-291.
 With limited services and employment opportunities, residents of Suncrest had little choice but to commute into Spokane for work and much of their shopping needs.
 Suncrest's location in Stevens County and dependence on Spokane County complicated attempts to improve the situation.
-“Their lifestyle in Suncrest is subsidized by the residents of Spokane," Spokane Planing Director Charlie Dotson told The Spokesman-Review in 1996.
+“Their lifestyle in Suncrest is subsidized by the residents of Spokane," Spokane Planning Director Charlie Dotson told The Spokesman-Review in 1996.
 By that time, the Suncrest community had become effectively a bedroom community of Spokane.
 Development continued into the 2000s, with increased focus on non-residential development to serve the community, including retail and commercial businesses, as well as a $1 million dollar medical facility project in 2007.